-This part identifies the special housing quality standards that apply to the RAD PBV program, housing accessibility for persons with disabilities, and special procedures for conducting housing quality standards inspections.
+This part identifies the special housing quality standards that apply to the PBV program, housing accessibility for persons with disabilities, and special procedures for conducting housing quality standards inspections.

-18-III.B.
+17-III.B.
 HOUSING QUALITY STANDARDS [24 CFR 983.101]

-The housing quality standards (HQS) for the tenant-based program generally apply to the PBV program.
+The housing quality standards (HQS) for the tenant-based program, including those for special housing types, generally apply to the PBV program.
 HQS requirements for shared housing, manufactured home space rental, and the homeownership option do not apply because these housing types are not assisted under the PBV program.